The appearance of de Sitter black holes and strong cosmic censorship: The ISCO and OSCO in RN-dS black hole

 Therefore, when $V_{rrr}=V_{rr}=0$ and $\mathrm{d}l/\mathrm{d}r=0$, we have $\mathrm{d}^2 l/\mathrm{d} r^2=0$.
 To summarize, the orbit radii of ISCO and OSCO are satisfied by $V_{r}=V_{rr}=0$.
 And the critical case where ISCO and OSCO coincide, which is also the critical case that there is no ISCO and OSCO, is satisfied by $V_{r}=V_{rr}=V_{rrr}=0$.

 If there is no photon sphere, i.e., the spacetime is the RN-dS naked singularity, the $r-l$ diagrams will be different, and are shown in Fig.\ref{rl4}.

 In order to see the various scenarios clearly, the relation of the existence of ISCO and OSCO and $Q$ is shown in Fig.\ref{rQ}.
 As we can see, the unstable photon sphere is always outside the event horizon.
 The dependence on the charge $Q$ is given as follows \begin{itemize} \item[(i).]For $Q\in(0,Q_2)$, there are three horizons and two photon spheres.
 There is no ISCO and OSCO for $Q\in(0,Q_1)$, as Fig.\ref{rl33}, and an ISCO and an OSCO for $Q\in(Q_1,Q_2)$, as Fig.\ref{rl31}.
 When $Q=Q_1$, the ISCO and OSCO coincide, as Fig.\ref{rl32}. \item[(ii).]
 For $Q\in(Q_2,Q_3)$, it is a RN-dS naked singularity with two photon spheres, and there is an ISCO and an OSCO as Fig.\ref{rl31}, too. \item[(iii).]For $Q\in(Q_3,Q_4)$, the RN-dS naked singularity has no photon sphere and the blue curve has three turning points.
 Stable circular orbits exist for two distinct intervals of $r$ in this case, as Fig.\ref{rl41}. \item[(iv).]
 When $Q\geqslant Q_4$, there is an ISCO and an OSCO, and the corresponding $r-l$ diagrams are Fig.\ref{rl42} for $Q=Q_4$ and Fig.\ref{rl43} for $Q>Q_4$. \end{itemize} The stable Cauchy horizon emerges when $\kappa_-<\kappa_\mathrm{c}$ \cite{Brady:1992,Cai:1995ux}, where $\kappa_-$ and $\kappa_\mathrm{c}$ are the surface gravities of the Cauchy horizon and cosmological horizon respectively.
 Once a stable Cauchy horizon exists, the SCCC will be broken down and the predictability of classical theory is threatened.
 Thus it aroused great interest in the community of general relativity and gravity theory.
 We will look for the range of the parameters of the black hole which has a stable Cauchy horizon as well as stable circular orbits (i.e., ISCO and OSCO).
 Firstly, the range of the parameters for the black hole with three horizons has been drawn in Fig.\ref{range1}.
 A part of the boundary of this range is given by $r_+=r_-$ and $r_+=r_{\mathrm{c}}$.
+The parameter range for Kerr-dS black holes can be found in \cite{Momennia:2023lau}.
+Although their graph closely resembles ours, it is important to note that their abscissa represents the angular momentum parameter $\alpha$, while our abscissa corresponds to the charge parameter $Q$.
+This observation highlights the similarity between angular momentum and charge, illustrating that the RN-dS black hole can serve as a valuable reference for further study on Kerr-dS black holes.
 Secondly, the range of the parameters of the RN-dS black hole with a stable Cauchy horizon is shown as the small crescent in Fig.\ref{range2}.
 The left boundary of this area is $\kappa_-=\kappa_\mathrm{c}$ and the right boundary is $\kappa_-=0$, i.e., $r_-=r_+$.

 Finally, the range of parameters for the presence of stable circular orbits, i.e., ISCO and OSCO, has been found from the definition the result is put in Fig.\ref{range4}.
 In summary, the final range is the gray area in the right figure of Fig.\ref{range4}.